Khaingz/Solidity-Smart-Contract--Joint-saving-account/README.md

 3. Once you’ve successfully deposited funds into the smart contract, test the contract’s withdrawal functionality by withdrawing 5 ether into accountOne and 10 ether into accountTwo.
 After each transaction, use the "contractBalance" function to verify that the funds were withdrawn from thecontract.
 Also, use the "lastToWithdraw" and "lastWithdrawAmount" functions to verify that the address and amount were correct.

-### ContractBalance withdraw 1 - Withdraw 5 ether into accountOne screenshot, with lastToWithdraw & lastWithdrawAmount function
+### ContractBalance withdraw transaction 1 - Withdraw 5 ether into accountOne screenshot, with "lastToWithdraw" & "lastWithdrawAmount" function

 ![alt text](https://github.com/Khaingz/Solidity-Smart-Contract--Joint-saving-account/blob/main/Execution_Results/contractBalance%20withdraw%201%20-%20Withdraw%205%20ether%20into%20accountOne%20screenshot%20with%20lastToWithdraw%20%26%20lastWithdrawAmount%20function.png)